Joint Statement by the Pharmaceutical Manufacturers' Associations of Japan, the U.S., and Europe

 -

-The current NHI drug price calculation method for new drugs is restrictive in its calculation criteria and does not properly reflect the value that new drugs bring to Japanese patients, healthcare system, and society.
+The current NHI drug price calculation method for new drugs is restrictive in its calculation criteria and does not properly reflect the value that new drugs bring to patients, the healthcare system, and society in Japan.
 In particular, the situation is even more difficult for highly innovative drugs with new treatments and modalities, such as regenerative medicine products, because there are no suitable similar drugs available under the current calculation criteria.
 In order to improve the calculation of NHI drug prices for innovative new drugs, we recommend that the scope of selection of similar drugs be expanded, that the operation of NHI drug price calculation for regenerative medicine products be reviewed, and that the value revealed after the product is listed on the market be evaluated.

 Reference